sassoftware/sas-studio-custom-steps/Export Flow Code/README.md

 The generated code can be used in a CI/CD pipeline and/or versioning environment.

 ## Prerequisites
-The custom step **needs** Python to be available on your SAS Viya environment to extract the code from the response file to the .sas file.
+The custom step **requires** Python to be installed and accessible in your SAS Viya environment in order to extract the code from the response file and write it to a .sas file.

 ## Documentation used
 The following documentation is used while creating the custom step: